 What is the AngelList Investor Application?

 Under SEC regulations, individuals must be accredited investors to invest through AngelList.
 The AngelList Investor Application gathers details about an investor’s background, including their investment history and knowledge of startups, and confirms how much they plan to invest.
 It also verifies their accreditation status.
 By reviewing this information, AngelList ensures that deal-by-deal investing is appropriate for each individual.
-Once an investor passes the application, they can browse and apply to Syndicates on the platform.
-You can access the investor application here.
+Once an investor passes the application, they can browse and apply to firms on the platform.

 Do all investors need to pass the AngelList Investor Application?

-Do investors need to pass the AngelList Investor Application to back my syndicate?
+Do investors need to pass the AngelList Investor Application to back a firm's deals?

 Was this article helpful?